Understanding LoRA as Knowledge Memory: An Empirical Analysis: Scaling to Multi-LoRA Systems

 \paragraph{Q9.
 How Much Performance Loss Does a More Practical Routing Incur?} While \hyperref[q:q8]{Q8} established an oracle upper bound, multi-LoRA systems in practice require routing under imperfect signals.
 Because PhoneBook is a structured key--value task that does not naturally align with standard text-embedding retrieval, we use PaperQA, where each LoRA module stores the contents of a single paper, and routing reduces to matching a question to its relevant document.

 We compare three settings: (1) perfect routing (oracle selection), (2) embedding-based routing, a standard method in RAG, that selects the top-1 module by text embedding similarity, and (3) a single LoRA baseline that stores all papers in one module.
 Figure~\ref{fig:multi_lora_first} (right) shows that practical routing incurs a substantial drop relative to the oracle and can even underperform single LoRA, indicating that misrouting can negate the benefit of partitioning by activating an irrelevant module.
-This gap is consistent with known limitations of embedding-based retrieval, which can fail to represent the information needed to identify the truly relevant source for a given query~\citep{shitrag} (details in Appendix~\ref{appendix:q9}).
+This gap is consistent with known limitations of embedding-based retrieval, which can fail to represent the information needed to identify the truly relevant source for a given query~\citep{shitrag}.
+In Appendix~\ref{appendix:q9_token_routing}, we further compare embedding-based routing with token-based routers, including Arrow~\citep{ostapenko2024towardsarrow}, SpectR~\citep{fleshman2025spectr}, and LAG~\citep{fleshman2025lora}; the results suggest that routing remains a bottleneck across router families, with no token-based method consistently eliminating the gap.

 \begin{implicationbox} \textbf{Implication:} Routing accuracy is a primary bottleneck for multi-LoRA; mitigating routing uncertainty is essential for realizing the gains suggested by oracle routing. \end{implicationbox}